Installing PostgreSQL on Linux

-Please note that the PostgreSQL is not an integral part of Intrexx.
-Detailed information on PostgreSQL can be found at the following link: https://www.postgresql.org/
+Please note that PostgreSQL is not an integral part of Intrexx.
+You can find detailed information about PostgreSQL at the following link, among others: https://www.postgresql.org/

-To use PostgreSQL as the database for Intrexx, it needs to be installed - together with the relevant system tools - as a component of the current Linux distribution afterwards.
+To use the PostgreSQL database in conjunction with Intrexx, it must be installed using the appropriate system tools as part of any standard Linux distribution.
 Find out here which versions of PostgreSQL databases are supported by Intrexx.

 Ubuntu/Debian

-Use the Software Centeron on Ubuntu, or the Synaptic Package Manager, in Debian.
+Use the Software Center in Ubuntu or the Synaptic Package Manager in Debian.
 Alternatively, you can install PostgreSQL via the terminal.
-Enter the following command to do so:
+To do this, enter the following command:

 sudo apt-get install postgresql

-To use the PostgreSQL database, you need to initialize it.
-Enter the following command in the terminal to do this:
+To use the PostgreSQL database, you must initialize it.
+To do this, enter the following command in the Terminal:

 sudo service postgresql start

-Open the terminal as the root user and enter the following command:
+Open the Terminal and enter the following commands as the root user:

 yum install postgresql postgresql-server